SuspiciousApplePie/calculator/docs/algorithm.md

         1. return none
     1. run typeFunction
 1. if the classList contains ops
+    1. if the firstNum is true and number does not match dot in last character
         1. run operator function
-        1.if there is operator and second num is already populated.
+            1.if there is operator and second num is already populated and secondNum value does not end with dot.
                 1. call operator function, take the object keys as parameters and store the result
                 1. reset the secondNum value to null
                 1. assign the result in the firstNum state.
 1. if the id is clear
     1. run clear function
 1. if id is all-clear